vic-ma/howtodismantle.github.io/_posts/2024-01-12-Dismantle-Hubspot-API-Create-an-interactive-form-to-submit-contact-data-directly-to-Hubspot-by-using-REST-API.md

 ![image](/assets/2024-01-12/020.png)

 The screen is simple.
-We chose a nice background image, add the text, and put the interactive elements on the screen.
+We choose a nice background image, add the text, and put the interactive elements on the screen.
 To fill the combo box with values, we connect it to the variable list.
 We also give all three input controls a proper name, so we can address them from within our code.

 ![image](/assets/2024-01-12/030.png)